Strengthening durable skills in the classroom and workforce

 As AI-driven technologies and automation become more prevalent, employers seek professionals whose skills can help society adapt and advance in a changing world.
 These in-demand skills — such as creativity, collaboration and problem-solving — align with the types of attributes that educators have found conducive to students’ academic and career success.

 An analysis by America Succeeds and Lightcast, previously Emsi Burning Glass, found that 7 of the 10 most requested skills in job postings are focused on what are called durable skills.
-As more K–12 educators and school systems explore ways to integrate these skills into their curricula, the ASU Professional Educator Learning Hub has launched a new professional learning specialization, Teaching Durable Skills, based on a framework developed by America Succeeds, a non-profit education advocacy organization that engages business leaders in modernizing education systems to drive equity and opportunity.
+As more K–12 educators and school systems explore ways to integrate these skills into their curricula, the ASU Professional Educator Learning Hub has launched courses in teaching durable skills based on the Pathsmith™ framework developed by America Succeeds, a non-profit education advocacy organization that operates at the intersection of education and general workforce needs.

-The course was developed through a collaboration between Arizona State University’s Mary Lou Fulton Teachers College and America Succeeds.
-In this Q&A, MLFTC instructor Sarah Carranza and America Succeeds President and Co-Founder Tim Taylor explain what durable skills are and why it’s important for educators and education systems to integrate these approaches.
+The online courses came from a collaboration between Arizona State University’s Mary Lou Fulton College for Teaching and Learning Innovation and America Succeeds.
+In this Q&A, MLFC instructor Sarah Carranza and America Succeeds President and Co-Founder Tim Taylor explain what durable skills are and why it’s important for educators and education systems to integrate these approaches.

 What are durable skills?